ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

 $ ./Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI.sh`
 ```
 It will download and check the files against known signatures,
-extract them and package them into the directory `efi_root`.
+extract them and package them into the three directories:

+1. `usb_root`: Copy these files on a FAT formatted USB drive and boot it (UEFI Method \#1)
+2. `esp_root`: Copy these files onto your ESP and flash through the Shell (UEFI Method \#2)
+3. `linux_pkg`: Run the CSME Linux updater (Linux Updater Method, no BIOS update!)

 ## Updating the Firmware